Skip to main content

 Ensuring Medicaid is available and stable long-term

-Protecting and improving the Medicare program for blood cancer patients.
+Protecting and improving the Medicaid program for blood cancer patients.

 As the nation’s public health insurance program for low-income children, adults, seniors, and people with disabilities, Medicaid covers 1 in 5 Americans.
 That includes more than 2 million adults and children with a history of cancer.
 In fact, 1 in 3 kids who are diagnosed with cancer are covered by Medicaid.
 Research has demonstrated that cancer patients who experience disruptions in Medicaid coverage are more likely to have advanced stage disease and worse survival rates than patients without disruptions.
 Medicaid also plays an important role in addressing health disparities.